allenai/pybart/README.md

 ## Team

-pyBART is an open-source project backed by [the Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/), and by Bar-Ilan University as being part of my thesis under the supervision of Yoav Goldberg.
+pyBART is an open-source project backed by [the Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/), and by Bar-Ilan University as being part of [my](https://github.com/aryehgigi) thesis under the supervision of Yoav Goldberg.
 AI2 is a non-profit institute with the mission to contribute to humanity through high-impact AI research and engineering.
 Our team consists of Yoav Goldberg, Reut Tsarfaty and myself.
-Currently we are the contributors to this project but we will be more than happy for anyone who wants to help, via Issues, PR's.
+Currently we are the contributors to this project but we will be more than happy for anyone who wants to help, via Issues and PR's.